atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-data-marts.md

 ## The Problem with Data Warehouses

 As an organization scales the amount of data it is tracking, the number of people who want to access it scale too.
-This results in more people with less context about more of the schema.
+This results in more people with less context about a large portion of the schema.

 We want to go from a complex schema: